RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 Request ID: 517056307646f72f6d320830b6a9dfb6
 ~~~

 > **NOTE**: We've purposely installed a plain-text server-side option here as we cannot route to the 192.168.123.0/24 network via the internet.
-In a later step we'll change this to a visual one and we'll expose it via the OpenShift ingress service, and it'll be available as a route.
-But let's move on!
+In a later step we'll change this to a visual one and we'll expose it via the OpenShift ingress service and it'll be available as a route.

 Now that we know our VM is working, we need to shutdown the VM so we can clone it without risking filesystem corruption.
-We'll use the `virtctl` command to help us with this as it saves us logging back into the VM, and instructs VM shutdown via the guest agent:
+We'll use the `virtctl` command to help us with this as it saves us logging back into the VM by interacting via the guest agent:

 ```execute-1
 virtctl stop fc34-original
 ```

-It should say that the VM is stopping:
+The VM is now scheduled to stop:

 ~~~bash
 VM fc34-original was scheduled to stop
 ~~~

-Now if you check the list of `vm` objects you should see that it's marked as `Stopped` rather than being automatically restarted by OpenShift Virtualization:
+Next, check the list of `vm` objects.
+It's now marked as `Stopped`:

 ```execute-1
 oc get vm
 ```

-Here, note the "Stopped" status:

 ~~~bash
 NAME            AGE   STATUS    READY